microsoft/MSLab/Scenarios/StorageMigrationService/Readme.md

 * 8+ GB RAM is required for this scenario
 * SSD (with HDD it is really slow, barely usable)
 * Create OS images with the OS you need with the Convert-WindowsImage.ps1 file
+* Internet connection is required to Install Chrome on DC.
+So external switch is created.
+On Win10 there is a bug that internet get's slow on wireless network.

 ##To create Windows Images
 ````PowerShell